header-banner-image

 Supported Accommodation:

-• You will have access to different supported accommodations, these are places where you can live independently but also have someone on hand to help if you need it.
+• You will have access to different types of supported accommodation, these are places where you can live independently but also have someone on hand to help if you need it.

 • We will support you moving into your new home.

-• You will receive up to £2,483 Setting up Home Grant when you move into your accommodation to help you buy furniture etc
+• You will receive up to £3 000 Setting up Home Grant when you move into your accommodation to help you buy essential items for your new home

-• If you live in Wolverhampton, you will not have to pay Council Tax till your 25
+• If you live in Wolverhampton, you will not have to pay Council Tax until you are 25

-• If you are living with a Foster Carer, then you can “Stay Put” till you are 21 This will be discussed during your pathway planning with you and your carers.
+• If you are living with a Foster Carer, then you can “Stay Put” until you are 21.
+This needs to be agreed between you and the family you live with.

-• You can access the emergency accommodation pad in an absolute emergency
+• You can access a flat for a short stay in an absolute emergency.

-• You will be given high priority (band 1) for housing allocation
+• You will be given high priority (Band 1) if you are in need of permanent accommodation.

-• We will work with Wolverhampton Homes to prevent you being made homeless
+• We will work with Homeless Services and the YPA/Housing Champion to prevent you being made homeless.